jclehner/nmrpflash/README.md

 Prebuilt binaries for Linux, ~OS X~ macOS and Windows are available [here](https://github.com/jclehner/nmrpflash/releases) ([Npcap](https://nmap.org/npcap/) is required on Windows).
+FreeBSD packages can be fetched and installed using the FreeBSD pkg command.

 ```
 Usage: nmrpflash [OPTIONS...]